-Institute of Agricultural and Forestry Economics Department of Economic and Social Sciences BOKU - Univ. of Natural Resources and Life Sciences, Vienna, Austria
+Institute of Social Ecology (SEC), Department of Economic and Social Sciences BOKU - Univ. of Natural Resources and Life Sciences, Vienna, Austria

 Guo’s PhD project focuses on rural communities and their resource practices.
 She aims to uncover actor relational identities and their relation dynamics in their lived social-ecological complexities, thereby to identify barriers to and enablers of rethinking and transformation of these for more socially and environmentally just resource management.
 In doing so, she explores ways to help engender collaborative actions in building social-ecological resilience in rural communities.